A diagnosis can provide answers

 Genetic testing answered so many questions for me.
 Finally, I know what it is and I have a name for it now…and it makes life so much easier. -Kirsty

-Different ways to recognize or diagnose
+Different ways to recognize or diagnose WHIM syndrome:

 Clinical evaluation

-- Family medical history
+- Your medical history, your family's medical history

 Bloodwork